pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Navigation.md

 ## What is navigation?

 The word "navigation" can mean a lot of different things to different people.
-For example, most people would agree to call the drill-down style of navigation afforded to us by `NavigationStack` in SwiftUI and `UINavigationController` in UIKit "navigation".
+For example, most people would say that an example of "navigation" is the drill-down style of navigation afforded to us by `NavigationStack` in SwiftUI and `UINavigationController` in UIKit "navigation".
 However, if drill-downs are considered navigation, then surely sheets and fullscreen covers should be too.
 The only difference is that sheets and covers animate from bottom-to-top instead of from right-to-left, but is that actually substantive?

 And if sheets and covers are considered navigation, then certainly popovers should be too.
 We can even expand our horizons to include more styles of navigation, such as alerts and confirmation